dbridgman/aker/README.md

 form.init();
 ```

-So above I've made a dumb function that will console log out 'test is working woooooo', I'm then parsing this function into the `FormValidation` as the third parameter.
+So above I've made a dumb function that will console log out 'test is working woooooo', I'm then parsing this function into the `Aker` as the third parameter.
 The form validator will then run this function when the form is submitted.

 ## Customising The AJAX